starship/starship/docs/de-DE/config/README.md

 ## Kubernetes

-Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file.
+Displays the current [Kubernetes context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) name and, if set, the namespace from the kubeconfig file.
 The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
 If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

-::: tip
+::: Tipp

-This module is disabled by default.
-To enable it, set `disabled` to `false` in your configuration file.
+Dieses Modul ist standardmäßig deaktiviert.
+Setze in deiner Konfiguration `disabled` auf `false` um es zu aktivieren.

 :::